Dmitry Rybolovlev: Growth and IPO

 Over the next 15 years, Rybolovlev focused on developing Uralkali and eventually built it into a major global enterprise.

 According to the Russian business newspaper Vedomosti, by 2000 he had consolidated his controlling interest in the company and begun to reform and develop it.
 While in 2000 the capitalization of Uralkali was around $15 million, in eight years it reached $20 billion.
-While the overall market outlook for mineral fertilizers improved over this time, reforms made under Rybolovlev's leadership played an important role in transforming a Soviet era enterprise into a worldwide industry leader.
+While the overall market outlook for mineral fertilizers improved over this time, reforms made under Rybolovlev's leadership played an important role in transforming a Soviet-era enterprise into a worldwide industry leader.
 In 2000, Rybolovlev replaced the entire management of Uralkali, setting an increase in labor productivity as a key indicator, and as a result, it increased by 2.5 times in the period from 2000 to 2007.

 Following this rapid growth throughout the early 2000s, in 2002 Uralkali built the Baltic Bulk Terminal in St. Petersburg port as its own transport hub, providing the company with a high-tech universal transshipment complex for mineral fertilizers, and thereby improving logistics capabilities.

 In 2005, Uralkali and Belarusian potash producer Belaruskali combined their trade flows via a single trader, the Belarusian Potash Company (BPC).
 There were plans to float Uralkali on the London Stock Exchange in 2006, but Rybolovlev canceled the listing after the order book had already been closed because he considered the company's valuation by investors to be unfairly low.

 The decision turned out to be correct in many respects, since just a few days after the cancellation of the IPO, a major accident occurred at one of Uralkali's mines.
 Uralkali's IPO finally went ahead in 2007, making it one of the most successful in the history of Russian business.
-For 14.38% of shares Uralkali raised almost $1 billion, with demand for shares exceeding supply by 23 times.
-The listing attracted major international investors due to the company's strong financial results and proved to be a pivot point for the traditionally closed off Russian chemical industry, setting new standards for corporate governance transparency.
+For 14.38% of shares, Uralkali raised almost $1 billion, with demand for shares exceeding supply by 23 times.
+The listing attracted major international investors due to the company's strong financial results and proved to be a pivot point for the traditionally closed-off Russian chemical industry, setting new standards for corporate governance transparency.

 In June 2010, Rybolovlev sold a 53% shareholding in Uralkali to a group of Russian investors: Kaliha Finance Limited (Suleyman Kerimov, 25%), Aerellia Investments Limited (Alexander Nesis, 15%) and Becounioco Holdings Limited (Filaret Galchev, 13.2%).
-The transaction price was not disclosed, but was reported to be around $5.3 billion.
+The transaction price was not disclosed but was reported to be around $5.3 billion.

 In December 2010, Uralkali bought a 20% stake in Silvinit for $1.4 billion from Rybolovlev.
 The merger was finalized in July 2011, after Rybolovlev had sold the remaining shares of Uralkali.
-After he had sold his stakes in 2010, Rybolovlev had left Russia to permanently relocate to Monaco.
+After he had sold his stakes in 2010, Rybolovlev left Russia to permanently relocate to Monaco.